Dueling versions of reality define 1st week of fall campaign

 All the conflicting messages carry at least a sliver of truth, some much more than others, as the candidates fight to navigate one of the most turbulent election seasons in modern history.
 And beyond legitimate crises threatening public health, the economy and public safety, a new divide erupted Friday over the military.

 Trump aggressively denied allegations reported late Thursday that in 2018, he described U.S. service members killed in World War I and buried at an American military cemetery in France as “losers” and “suckers.”
-The report, sourced anonymously by The Atlantic and largely confirmed by The Associated Press, come as Trump tries to win support from military members and their families by highlighting a commitment to veterans’ health care and military spending.
+The report, sourced anonymously by The Atlantic and largely confirmed by The Associated Press, comes as Trump tries to win support from military members and their families by highlighting a commitment to veterans’ health care and military spending.

 “I’ve done more for the military than almost anyone else,” Trump said Friday from the Oval Office, after describing the allegations on social media as “a disgraceful attempt to influence the 2020 Election.”